neverRare/butter/doc/README.md

 # Butter docs

-Butter is still in development, some of the documentation could be outdated.
+Butter is still in development.
+Some of the documentation could be outdated, some could be incomplete.

 ## Language